You are currently viewing Algarve – Portugal

 Moorish Al-Gharb, The West

-The charm of the villages by the Atlantic, the cliffs and rock formations you will see everywhere are really worth the trip itself, even if it’s as short as mine where I barely had a day and a half, yet still we managed to enjoy everything I wanted from this trip, plus the delicious food almost anywhere. not to mention my favourite pastry ever, the pasteis de nata found in any patisserie and coffee place freshly made.
+The charm of the villages by the Atlantic, the cliffs and rock formations you will see everywhere are really worth the trip itself, even if it’s as short time what you are staying as was the case in the first time I came here merely a weekend yet still managed to enjoy everything I wanted from that trip, plus the delicious food almost anywhere.
+Not to mention one of my favourite pastries ever, the pasteis de nata found in any patisserie and coffee place freshly made.

-In the other hand I really need to add in here that not everything is pretty and nice.
-The villages indeed all have a small historic old town, but that’s all, nothing else, the rest of the city are hideous apartment blocks constructed without any regulation to my eyes, some of them really shadowing the beauty of the coast line.
+As for this occasion, the trip was several days with some different hotels and even a full villa at various bases along Algave, split between Faro, Albuferia and Lagos.
+Plenty of time to get to absolutely every place in the region down to Sagres and Castelejo before heading back towards Seville where we came from by car.
+In the other hand I really need to add in here that not everything was as pretty and nice as it looked.
+The villages indeed all have a small historic old town, but that’s all, nothing else, the rest of the cities are in general hideous apartment blocks constructed without any regulation, some of them really shadowing the beauty of the coast line, all except Albuferia, perhaps the most beautiful of them all.

 For more information about the Algarve region check Wikipedia and Wikitravel sites, where further links to each of the cities as Faro, Portimao, Albufeira o Lagos can be accessed.
 Portugal’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.